bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

-For now, we just created an array for the whole 64 KiB worth of address space.
+For now, we just created an array for the whole 64 KiB of address space.
 As discussed in <LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.

-We also load program code into memory from 0x8000 Address.
-In reality, this is were Cartridge ROM memory map starts, so we can assume that the instructions stream would start somewhere in this space [0x8000 ..
-0xFFFF] but not necessarily at exact 0x8000.
+We also load program code into memory starting at 0x8000 dddress.
+We've discusses that [0x8000 ..
+0xFFFF] is reserved for Program ROM.
+And we can assume that the instructions stream would start somewhere in this space, just not necessarily at exact 0x8000.

 NES platform has a special mechanism to notify where should CPU start the execution - upon inserting a new cartridge the CPU received special signal called "Reset interrupt" that instructs CPU to:
 * reset the state (registers and flags)
 * set **program_counter** to the 16bit address that is stored at 0xFFFC

-Before implementing that, I should briefly mention that NES Cpu can address 65536 memory cells, that means that memory addresses can take 2 Bytes.
-NES CPU uses Little-Endian addressing rather than big-endian.
+Before implementing that, I should briefly mention that NES CPU can address 65536 memory cells.
+It takes 2 bytes to store an address.
+NES CPU uses Little-Endian addressing rather than Big-Endian.
-That means that 8 liest significant bits of Address will be stored before 8 most significant bit.
+That means that 8 liest significant bits of an address will be stored before 8 most significant bits.

-The difference can be illustrated like this:
+To illustrate the difference:

 | |  |